 Under our amended and restated articles of association, our board of directors may elect new directors if the number of directors is below the maximum provided therein.
 External directors are elected for an initial term of three years and may be elected for up to two additional three-year terms (or more) under the circumstances described below.
 External directors may be removed from office only under the limited circumstances set forth in the Companies Law.
-See "- External Directors" for a description of the procedure for the election of external directors.
+See "- External Directors- Election and Dismissal of External Directors" for a description of the procedure for the election of external directors.